kammitama5/kammitama5.github.io/_posts/2019-12-14-Saturday-December-14th.md

 ## What I got out of the conference
 - There were lots of superstars there, but the moments that resonated the most for me were my experiences with budding researchers like myself.
-They were passionate and regardless of the schools they came from, they really wanted to make a difference in their field.
+They were passionate and regardless of the schools they came from; they really wanted to make a difference in their field.
 I made so many friends at this conference.
+These are people who will be successful because they have a deep desire to make a lasting difference in the world with their work.
 - I enjoyed a budding researchers panel, in which we were rotated around with established mentors in the field.
 I felt like I got a lot more out of that than any tech recruitment party.
 I did have a strange an enjoyable moment, though, in which my friend and I ended up in a limo with twelve other students.
 It was an adventure and a time I'll cherish at this conference.